-The students who complete the program are prepared to obtain an entry-level position as an application programmer, microcomputer specialist, web developer, database administrator, network maintenance, and network support.
+The students who complete the program are prepared to obtain an entry-level position as an application programmer, entry level web developer, database analyst, administrator, network technician, and network specialist.
 In addition, the program prepares students to continue their education and obtain a baccalaureate degree in computer science in a four-year institution.

 The program has two concentrations:

 Information Applications Programmer